SuperbTUM/RL-Atari-Skiing/README.md

 ## Introduction

-This is the repository of Atari skiing with deep reinforcement learning.
-We will try to optimize on deep Q learning, double DQN and dueling DQN.
-The following are some initial proposals.

-- Import expert replay data from heuristic agent.
-The agent will always direct the player to the mid place between the flags (checkpoints).
-- Distribute penalty of uncrossed checkpoints to previous rewards
-- Hyper-parameter tuning: learning rate decay, epsilon decay, etc.
+Atari Skiing is a classical Atari game.
+Developing an AI player is difficult as the reward is only returned at the end of the game.
+Given the DQN as the baseline, we will try to implement some optimizations and see if there is any improvement.
+Current methodologies include:

+- Adding heuristic data as initialization of replay buffer
+- Implementing Double DQN and Dueling DQN
+- Using prioritized replay buffer with trick
+- Implementing residual DQN
+- Implementing unrolled LSTM (DRQN)